 Are you interested in starting a freelance writing career?
 Trying to figure out where to start can be one of the biggest challenges aspiring freelance writers face.
-To help point you in the right direction, I've put together a list of resources for freelance writers -- tools to help you get started, build a network, learn from freelance writing colleagues, find freelance writing jobs, and more.
+To help point you in the right direction, I've put together a list of recommended resources for freelance writers -- tools to help you get started, build a network, learn from freelance writing colleagues, find freelance writing jobs, and more.

 Here are 101 resources for freelance writers, whether you're just starting out or you're looking to find new freelance writing opportunities to grow your business.

 While most of the writing resources listed below are free, I did include a few paid options that I felt were well worth the cost, including some freelance writing books.

 Disclaimer: Several of my resources here at All Indie Writers have been included.
 Obviously I'm affiliated with those resources wherever you see this site's name mentioned.